northkiter/northkiter/README.md

 - 👋 I’m Declan
 - 👀 I’m interested in all cloud capabilities
-- 🌱 I’m currently learning Azure DevOps
+- 🌱 I’m learning Azure DevOps & AZ 303
-- 💞️ I’m happy to collaborate on anything really, let's have a look  00
+- 💞️ I’m happy to collaborate on Cloud projects, let's have a look  00
 - 📫 Reach me on instagram.com/declank101

 <!---